YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Is this item really necessary?
+> Is this enumeration really necessary?

 Level 3: Parametrized response:

-> Remove the ${extraEnum} enumeration, it is not needed.
+> Remove the ${extraEnum} enumeration.
+It is not needed.

 Level 4: Resource response with Reference: